tdwg/website/conferences/2024/biss-abstracts-tldr/index.md

 1. Email announces that editors have approved your abstract for submission
 2. Verify that all information is correct, including name of presenting author
-3. Click `Validate` button - no lingering issues
+3. Click `Validate` button - no lingering issues; number of characters should not exceed 6000
-4. `Submit to the journal` button initiates a _long_ checklist of submission steps (only submitter sees this button)
+4. `Submit to the journal` button initiates a _long_ checklist of submission steps (only the [submitting author](/conferences/2024/biss-abstract-submission/#submitting-author) sees this button)
 5. Should receive email confirming successful submission; if none, check dashboard to see if abstract status is "[incomplete](https://www.tdwg.org/conferences/2024/biss-abstract-submission/#incomplete-submission)" and resolve.
 6. At publication, receive another email

 ## Help and other FAQ

-1. Before contacting [editor@tdwg.org](mailto:editor@tdwg.org) with questions, be sure to read [full documentation](/conferences/2024/biss-abstract-submission/)
+1. Before contacting [editor@tdwg.org](mailto:editor@tdwg.org) or [journals@pensoft.net](mailto:journals@pensoft.net) with questions, be sure to read [full documentation](/conferences/2024/biss-abstract-submission/)
 2. list of [ARPHA-related FAQ](/conferences/2024/biss-abstract-submission/#arpha-related-faqs)